SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 | `(2 + 3) - (2 + 3)` | `(2 + 3)` |
 |  | `(2 + 3)` |

 ## Hints
 - Use a stack, namely an `ArrayDeque()`
- - Scan through the expression searching for brackets
+- Scan through the expression searching for parenthesis
-   - If you find an opening bracket, push the index into the stack
+   - If you find an opening parenthesis, push the index into the stack
-   - If you find a closing bracket pop the topmost element from the stack.
-This is the index of the opening bracket.
+   - If you find a closing parenthesis pop the top element from the stack.
+This is the index of the opening parenthesis.
-   - Use the current and the popped index to extract the sub-expression
+   - Use the current and the popped index to extract the sub-expression [/task-description]

-[/task-description]
 [code-io /]
 [tests]